Joint Spectral Clustering in Multilayer Degree-Corrected Stochastic Blockmodels: Analysis of US Airport Network

 Under this parameterization, the degree correction parameters are on average equal to 1, and large values can be interpreted as higher individual connectivity of the corresponding vertex relative to other vertices in the community.
 Meanwhile, the block connectivity simply calculates the average number of edges within and between each pair of communities.
 When comparing the values of these parameters across time, this parameterization allows us to split global and local dynamics into the block connectivity matrices and degree corrections, respectively.
 We obtain plug-in estimates of the model parameters by using $\bA\m$ rather than $\e[\bA\m]$, and by using the estimated community memberships, which under certain edge distributions (e.g. Poisson) coincides with the maximum profile likelihood estimates given the fitted community memberships.

-The multilayer DCSBM estimated parameters shown in Figure~\ref{fig:airport-degrees} track the changes in airport connectivity at the community level, which are mostly related to regional dynamics.
-By contrast, Figure~\ref{fig:airport-Bmatrix} shows the individual airport popularity relative to airports within its community over time.
+The multilayer DCSBM estimated parameters shown in Figure~\ref{fig:airport} (right panel) track the changes in airport connectivity at the community level, which are mostly related to regional dynamics.
+In contrast, Figure~\ref{fig:airport-theta} (left panel) also shows the individual airport popularity relative to airports within its community over time.
 While the overall number of flights within and between communities decreased after the pandemic started, the impact on the airport traffic was not homogeneous, and this is captured by the changes in degree correction parameters.
-Figure~\ref{fig:airport-community1} explores these changes in more detail for community 1, which includes some of the largest hubs, such as ATL, DFW and ORD.
+Figure~\ref{fig:airport-theta} (right) explores these changes in more detail for community 1, which includes some of the largest hubs, such as ATL, DFW and ORD.
 These became relatively more prominent with respect to other airports in their community at the start of the pandemic in the US.
 Meanwhile, the airports in the New York City area (EWR and LGA) were relatively more negatively affected, possibly due to the pandemic dynamics and related closures.
 This analysis illustrates the flexibility of the multilayer DCSBM model for tracking local and community-level dynamics with changes over time.

-We compared the performance of DC-MASE with the other spectral clustering algorithms considered in \cref{sec:sims}.
-In the absence of ground truth communities, we measure the performance in terms of out-of-sample mean squared error (MSE) for a given graph $l$ and some number of communities $K$, defined as
+{An additional analysis comparing the communities discovered by DC-MASE with the other spectral clustering algorithms is included in Appendix J of the Supplementary Material.
+In the absence of ground truth communities, the performance is measured via out-of-sample edge prediction accuracy.
+The results generally favor the communities discovered by DC-MASE, suggesting a better generalization error.}